-The best time to plant pelargoniums is after the risk of frost, usually in May.
+The best time to plant pelargoniums is after the risk of frost has passed, usually in May.
 Because pelargoniums are not frost resistant, they should not be planted outside when it is cold.
 Allow new or young plants to acclimatize to the outdoors a few weeks before planting.
 In frost-prone climates, pelargoniums will need to be brought indoors or stored in a greenhouse to overwinter.

 Hardy geraniums can be planted all year round, although fall planting will help the plant establish more quickly.
 Geraniums planted in summer will require more frequent watering until the roots have a chance to settle in.

 Every spring, you can repot annual geraniums in a larger container with fresh soil to keep them vigorous and encourage flowering.
 Except for a few varieties (e.g., P. 'Ardens'), pelargoniums cannot be divided.
 However, they are easy to propagate by cuttings.
 Take a cutting 4 - 6 inches long from your plant just above a leaf joint off the main stem.
 Remove all but the top two or three leaves and any flower buds on the cutting.
 Add some potting mix to a container, poke a hole in the soil, and plant the cutting about 1 inch deep.
 Keep the cutting moist, warm, and out of direct sun.
 Your cutting should develop roots in a few weeks and subsequent new growth.

 Hardy perennial geraniums, on the other hand, are easy to divide.
 Dig up the plant and shake the soil off the roots.
 Using a sharp spade or garden knife, cut the mother plant in half or quarters.
 Division should be done in spring and autumn, when the plant is not actively growing, and is usually only necessary every 3 to 5 years.
 Many hardy geraniums readily self-seed, which can be an easy way to acquire more plants.